 Not all my teachers were like these douches, but it didn’t matter since my wellspring of support existed at home.

-I wrote my first fictional piece the week mom punished me for not taking my writing seriously (I brought home a D in first grade).
-In seventh grade, I penned my first fantasy novella based on an idea dad gave me.
+I wrote my first fictional piece the week my mom punished me for not taking my writing seriously (I brought home a D in first grade).
+In seventh grade, I penned my first fantasy novella based on an idea my dad gave me.

 I hogged my parents business computers throughout my childhood to pen novels, hiding the spicier ones in notebooks crammed under my bed (until, you know, they were found).
 My parents eventually weaned me off their computers with a hand-me-down laptop and I took off from there.